tripal/tripal_remote_job/README.md

  Examples:

  tripal_add_remote_job("myCoolRemoteJob", "uptime >> coolLevel.txt", array("/local/Path/to/coolLevel.txt"), FALSE);
- ^   Executes regular system command 'uptime' and appends its output to coolLevel.txt without notification via Email
+    Executes regular system command 'uptime' and appends its output to coolLevel.txt without notification via Email

  tripal_add_remote_job("simpleUptime", "uptime");
- ^   Executes regular system command 'uptime'.
+    Executes regular system command 'uptime'.
     Its output will be returned within STDOUT.txt.
 No additional files were used and no email notification was sent.

+## Remote Resource Requirements
+Refer to this section when configuring your remote resources
+### SSH / Stand-alone Computational resource
+  -Any commands to be called must either exist on the $PATH of the configured remote user or be passed along with the contents of the job